 Glucocorticoids are common medications used in research trials and clinical practice.
 Measuring the toxicity of glucocorticoids in children is complicated by various factors such as age and growth.
-A standardised tool could help record these toxicities across different specialities in a systematic manner [Au:OK?].
+A standardised tool could help record these toxicities across different specialities in a systematic manner [Au:OK?
+Yes].

 Refers to Brogan, P. et al., The Pediatric Glucocorticoid Toxicity Index.
 Seminars in Arthritis and Rheumatism.
 56, 152068 (2022) .